 - Telling the problem and situation the nurse observes

-- Helping the doctor or physician about the problem solving process
+- Helping the doctor or physician with the problem-solving process

 - Making useful and well-considered solutions